-The Office of Human Services and its partner agencies offer a wide range of resources to members of the community.
+The Office of Human Services and its partner agencies offer a wide range of resources to members of the Tukwila community.
 These resources address primarily basic needs and cover the areas of safety net, positive and healthy relationships, support for self-sufficiency and information and referral.
-Specifically, partners help with housing support, shelters, domestic violence support services, food banks, medical and dental services, mental health support, sexual abuse, childcare, English as a second language, and more.
+Specifically, partners help with housing support, shelters, domestic violence support services, food banks, medical and dental services, behavioral health support, sexual abuse, childcare, and more.
 Some of the services are available in Tukwila itself, such as those that address the needs of school age children.
 Other services are available in surrounding communities.
-Services address the need of many populations including adults, children, seniors, those with disabilities, refugees and immigrants.
+Services address the need of many populations including adults, children, seniors, veterans, those with disabilities, refugees and immigrants.

 Tukwila’s success in applying for federal funds has resulted in the funding of a minor home repair program, which addresses health and safety needs for low to moderate income homeowners.
 The program’s goal is to help maintain a homeowner’s independence at home, while preserving affordable housing stock.
 Jobs too large for this program are referred to the King County Housing Repair program.